ahmedsanad88/ahmedsanad88/README.md

 ## what a start to kick my new dev career as web developer by beginning your dream at the same time!!

-- 🔭 I’m currently Learning on CS50 Program 🤓🤓.
+- 🔭 I’m i'm just finished CS50 Program 🤓🤓✅.
-- 🖥 I'm currently working on my starting up my career...👨🏽‍🎓
+- 🖥 I'm currently working on building up my career...👨🏽‍🎓
 - 🤝 I’m looking to collaborate with other  Programmers 👨🏽‍💻, Content Creators ✍🏼.
 - 🥅 2020-2021 Goals: Contribute more to Open Source projects🏆.
 - ⚡ Interest: I love photography because it opens your imagination 📸.